temporalio/documentation/docs-src/typescript/cancellation-scopes.md

 <!--SNIPEND-->

-## CancellationScopes and callbacks
+### Cancellation scopes and callbacks

-Callbacks are not particularly useful in Workflows because all meaningful asynchronous operations return Promises.
+Callbacks are not particularly useful in Workflows because all meaningful asynchronous operations return promises.
-In the rare case that user code utilizes callbacks and needs to handle cancellation, a callback can be used to consume the `CancellationScope.cancelRequested` `Promise`.
+In the rare case that code uses callbacks and needs to handle cancellation, a callback can consume the `CancellationScope.cancelRequested` promise.

 <!--SNIPSTART typescript-cancellation-scopes-with-callbacks-->